Angiolini Inquiry

 On 22 November 2021, Lady Elish Angiolini KC was commissioned by then Home Secretary, Priti Patel, to conduct an independent inquiry as to how off-duty Metropolitan Police officer, Wayne Couzens, had the ability to kidnap, rape, and murder Sarah Everard, a member of the public.
-One aim of the inquiry was to ensure Everard's family, as well as the public, received a full explanation as to the causes and factors contributing to her murder.
+The inquiry aimed to provide a full explanation as to the causes and factors contributing to her murder, and improve recognition of potential sexual and murderous predators to improve the safety of women in public spaces.

-Another aim was to 'bring about greater and earlier recognition of potential sexual and murderous predators, and thereby help improve the safety of women in public spaces'.
+The inquiry has been expanded multiple times to consider wider policing standards and culture in relation to sexually motivated violence against women, as well as to establish the circumstances surrounding the behaviour and conduct of former Metropolitan Police officer and serial rapist David Carrick.

 Background

 On the evening of 3 March 2021, 33-year-old Sarah Everard was kidnapped in South London, England by off-duty Metropolitan Police constable Wayne Couzens.
 Couzens identified himself as a police officer, handcuffing Everard, and placing her in his car, before driving her to a location near Dover where he raped and strangled her, before burning her body and disposing of her remains in a nearby pond.